 A lights snack before bed is okay, but a heavy meal can cause digestive issues, which interfers with sleep.
 Drinking too many fluids can cause freuqent awakenings to urinate.

-6. Where possible, avoid medicines that delay or disrupt your sleep
+6. Avoid medicines that delay or disrupt your sleep (where possible)

 Some commonly prescribed heart, blood pressure or asthma medications, as well as some over the counter and herbal medicines for coughs colds or allergies can disrupt sleep patterns.
 If you have trouble sleeping, it may be worth speaking to your doctor or pharmacist to see if any of the drugs you’re taking may be contributing to this.
 It may be possible to take them earlier in the day.